maxoduke/Portal-Linking-Compass-Fabric/README.md

 ## Description:

-Portal Linking Compass is a Fabric mod that allows finding the exact coordinates of where to build a Nether portal in the other dimension to link them up perfectly.
+Portal Linking Compass is a Fabric mod that allows finding the exact coordinates of where to build a Nether portal in either dimension to link them up perfectly.

 The mod must be installed on both client and server to be able to function properly.